-Love 'em or hate 'em, ballot propositions are an ingrained part of California's political system.
+Love 'em or hate 'em, ballot propositions are deeply ingrained in California's political system.

 So how do propositions actually make it onto the ballot?
 What are the different types?
-And what's the difference between and initiative and referendum any?
+And what's the difference between and initiative and referendum?
 Comic journalist Andy Warner gets down to the nuts and bolts.
 And check out our accompanying lesson plan.